-When a child has precocious puberty, she or he starts developing sexual characteristics early, before ages 7 or 8 for girls and age 9 for boys.
+When a child has precocious puberty, they start developing sexual characteristics early, around age 8 for girls and age 9 for boys.

 The exact age is a matter of debate.
 Some doctors have suggested lowering the official age of precocious puberty.
 Others say that doing so will lead to not identifying children who would benefit from treatment.

 Further complicating matters are racial differences in how soon puberty starts.
 By age 8, 38% of African-American boys and 48% of African-American girls show some signs of puberty.
 By comparison, 28% of white boys and 14% of white girls have begun to develop by the same age.
 So far, it’s unclear what portion of this age difference is due to race.

 Parents concerned about their children’s development can compare their child’s age to how old they were when they started puberty.